natallzl/data310/March12Response.md

 ### DHS Data Wrangling and Analysis

-I requested DHS data for Zambia.
+I requested DHS data for Zambia (2018, DHS-VII).

 **Import the households dataset for your selected country and create a data frame with a variable that describes each of the following: household ID, unit, weights, location** (in this case, Province)**, size, gender, age, education, and wealth.**